algbio/emerald-ui/README.md

 ### Key Features

-- **🔍 Interactive Alignment Visualization**: Explore the optimal and suboptimal alignment space between two sequences
+- **Interactive Alignment Visualization:** Explore the optimal and suboptimal alignment space between two sequences
-- **🛡️ Safety Window Analysis**: Identify regions where alignments are conserved / robust
+- **Safety Window Analysis:** Identify regions where alignments are conserved / robust
-- **📁 Multiple Input Methods**: Load FASTA files, search UniProt database, or paste sequences directly
+- **Multiple Input Methods:** Load FASTA files, search UniProt database, or paste sequences directly
-- **⚙️ Customizable Parameters**: Fine-tune the suboptimal alignment space by adjusting the suboptimality threshold (Δ delta), and fine-tune the robustness measure by adjusting the safety parameter (α alpha)
+- **Customizable Parameters:** Fine-tune the suboptimal alignment space by adjusting the suboptimality threshold (Δ delta), and fine-tune the robustness measure by adjusting the safety parameter (α alpha)
-- **🧬 3D Structure Integration**: Overlay protein structure information when available
+- **3D Structure Integration:** Overlay protein structure information when available
-- **📊 Export & Sharing**: Generate publication-ready images and shareable URLs
+- **Export & Sharing:** Generate publication-ready images and shareable URLs
+- **Private & Local:** All analyses are performed locally in your browser and remain private, no data is uploaded to any server.

 ## Technical Implementation